artstylee/react-fake-user-dashboard/README.md

 "login": "hacker",
 "password": "hacker"

-entering the wrong password you will see an alert otherwise you will be redirected to /profile page with user data
+On entering wrong login/password you will get an alert
+otherwise you will be redirected to /profile page with user data
-successful login will write cookies and you free to refresh the page
+successful login will write cookies thus you can refresh the page without losing data

-nearly update:
-    you will be able to change user data. remove/add friends and manage users
+you will get the friends list where you can add/delete/search your friends

+all data is stored on json-server and iam using fetch custom hooks to get it
+the app is simulating async operations with setTimeout delay